Windsor Castle is the oldest and largest occupied castle in the world.

 The State Apartments remain closed on 2 Nov, and between 7 Jan to 18 Jan.

 St. George’s Chapel timings

-St. George’s Chapel closes at 4 pm but visitors can attend the EvenSong service at 5.15 pm.
+St. George’s Chapel inside Windsor Castle closes for exploration at 4 pm, but visitors can attend the EvenSong service at 5.15 pm.

-The Chapel is usually closed for visitors on Sundays as services are held throughout the day.
+The Chapel is usually closed for visitors on Sundays as services continue throughout the day.